 - 1. Perform the duties of the President-Elect if he/she is not able to serve. - 2.
-Serve as chairperson of the Legislation, Regulatory and Public Policy Committee and monitor the activities of the WSSA Director of Science Policy for the NCWSS. - 3.
+Serve as the NCWSS representative to the WSSA Public Awareness Committee. - 3.
 Serve as Vice-Chairperson of the Program Committee and assist the Chairperson in developing the program.
-Attend as many sectional programs as possible and check on session attendance figures to determine where improvements can be made and how well the sections are fulfilling the NCWSS needs. - 4.
-Submit names to President-Elect for NCWSS Committee Vice-Chairpersons. - 5.
+Attend as many sectional programs as possible and check on session attendance figures to determine where improvements can be made and how well the sections are fulfilling the NCWSS needs.

+- 4. Provide the names for the elected NCWSS Committee Vice-Chairpersons to the President-Elect. - 5.
 Evaluate the composition and activities of all NCWSS committees. - 6.
 Perform other duties delegated by the President or the Board of Directors. - 7.
-Prepare a notebook containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.
+Prepare a document containing a list of responsibilities, specific details of activities, and relevant correspondence to be passed on to the successor who fills the position.